 - Ask questions

 Never be afraid to ask too many questions before making your truck reservation.
 The more you know, the less vulnerable you are to scams or unethical business practices.
-Be sure to ask about any added fees, reservation guarantees, and truck conditions.
+Be sure to ask about any added or extra fees, reservation guarantees, and truck conditions.

 - Get estimates

 Always get at least three estimates from three different companies before choosing one for your move.
 This will allow you to compare your options and choose the company that offers you the best price and service.
 Remember, don't always go with the cheapest option--if the quote is too good to be true, it probably is!